 To report a problem with a traffic or pedestrian signal, call 311.
 Please have the exact location of the problem ready.

 NYC DOT's contractors are required to arrive at the scene of the most serious problems (e.g., all lights out, or a knocked-down pole) within two hours of notification.
 If a bulb is out, contractors are required to respond within 48 hours.

 DOT installs special signals at crosswalks to assist blind or low vision pedestrians.
 The signals make sounds and vibrate when pedestrians push a button installed at the crosswalk.
 Learn more and see a list of all accessible pedestrian signals in New York City

-At some intersections, DOT programs traffic signals with an interval that stops traffic in all directions, giving pedestrians an exclusive time to cross the street.
+At some intersections, NYC DOT programs traffic signals with an interval that stops traffic in all directions, giving pedestrians an exclusive time to cross the street.